Pauwlus/Energy-saving-with-Shelly/README.md

-# Smart and cheap heating with Shelly
+# Use energy smartly and cheaply with Shelly

+Just forked, still working on it

 - [Smart and cheap heating with Shelly](#smart-and-cheap-heating-with-shelly)
   - [Script Overview](#script-overview)